amuellerastro/sleepy/README.md

 ------

 The final output is a html file called "{map or area_name}_lon{}_lat{}_radius{}_res_{}_dist{}.html" with the main used parameters in the filename.
-It shows an interactive map centered around the user coordinates.
+It shows an interactive map centered around the provided coordinates.
 If "area_name" is set this value will appear at the beginning of the file name.
 Otherwise, the file name start with "map".
+On the right-hand side of the map different markers, layers, and contours can be plotted over the map.
-A contour plot shows for each location inside the user defined area the approximate distance to roads, paths, tracks, and hunting stands.
-In addition, a map with the identified objects and the provided user coordinates is provided.
-The file name of this map is identical to the one of the final map but with "_tmp.html" added to the end.
+E.g. The contour plot 'Distance' shows for each location inside the user defined area the approximate distance to roads, paths, tracks, and hunting stands.
+If 'Features' is selected the coordinates of identified features inside the search area are displayed on the map.

 ![Example output](https://github.com/amuellerastro/sleepy/blob/main/example.png?raw=true)